cubic offers both a free plan and paid subscriptions to fit every team’s needs.Documentation Index

 How the free plan quota works

-- Organization-wide limit: The 10 AI reviews per month are shared across all repositories in your GitHub organization
+- Organization-wide limit: The 20 AI reviews per month are shared across all repositories in your GitHub organization

 - Automatic tracking: AI review comments show how many reviews you have remaining

-- Monthly reset: Your quota automatically resets to 10 on the 1st of each month
+- Monthly reset: Your quota automatically resets to 20 on the 1st of each month

 Paid subscriptions

-For unlimited AI reviews, cubic’s subscription cost is determined by the number of developer seats you choose to activate.
+For paid AI review access, cubic’s subscription cost is determined by the number of developer seats you choose to activate.
 Each active seat corresponds to a unique GitHub user within your organization.
+AI review usage on paid plans is measured in reviewed lines, with an allowance per paid seat that is pooled across your team.- Seat-based billing: You are billed based on the number of active seats you assign to your team members (GitHub users).

 - Flexible seat management: You can manage seat assignments at any time, both during your free trial and after it ends.